zzzprojects/docs/entityframeworkcore.com/pages/saving-data/saving-data-savechanges.md

 #### Updating Data

-When you made changes to any existing entity, or simply modify the values assigned to properties and then call SaveChanges, it will update the data into a database.
+When you make changes to any existing entity, or simply modify the values assigned to properties and then call SaveChanges, it will update the data in the database.

 ```csharp